sgumirov/mailspider/README.md

 # Version status and important changes

+- Version 1.4.
+Important Camel bug fixed: 'Bare attachment' issue.
+When mail message has no body but a single attachment on the root level (without multipart), then Camel fails to extract attachment.
+This release fixes this.
+AT for this case: EmailNestedMessageTest.testBareAttachmentIssue().
+Tested is against 'issue.eml'.
 - Version 1.3.
 Changed name of email accept rules (".accept" added): email.accept.rules.config.filename, multiple options added, added retries removed in case of output endpoint failure.
 -- Now loading pricehook config from network, see below in 'Pricehook IDs tagging config loading from network'